DaveBackus/Data_Bootcamp_Book/installing-python.md

 * Choose the directory.
 You should see the directory structure of your computer in Jupyter.
 Navigate to the `Data_Bootcamp` directory (folder) we hope you created earlier.

-* Create a new notebook.
+* Create an IPython notebook.
 Click on the "New" dropdown menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.

 * Set the file name.
 To the right of the word Jupyter, you'll see "Untitled".
 Change it to `bootcamp_test`.